This story has been updated. It was originally published October 7, 2019.

 Sometimes you want to stop at a restaurant or a gas station while you’re on the way to your destination.
 But canceling your current trip, starting a new one, and then going back to the original is no way for a 21st-century phone owner to behave.
 So Apple Maps lets you search for places en route.

-In the iOS app on your phone, pull up your route, tap on the status bar at the bottom of the screen, and then choose either gas stations or a type of restaurant from the list that pops up.
-It will show you a range of options close to your current route, which lets you make your pick based on location and the amount of added travel time.
-Then Apple Maps adds your choice to the journey, turning it into your next stop.
+On your phone, pull up your route, tap on the status bar at the bottom of the screen, and then choose either gas stations or a type of restaurant from the list that pops up.
+It will show you a range of options close to your current trajectory, which lets you make your pick based on location and the amount of added travel time.
+Apple Maps then adds your choice to the journey, turning it into your next stop.

 Take more control over your trips

-By default, Apple Maps shows you the quickest route from A to B when you’re driving somewhere, but you don’t always have to take the quickest route.
-Maybe you want to make sure you’re not spending any extra on toll roads, or maybe you want to go at a leisurely pace and avoid highways.
+By default, Apple Maps shows you the quickest route from A to B when you’re driving somewhere, but you don’t always have to take it.
+Maybe you want to make sure you’re not spending money on toll roads, or maybe you want to go at a leisurely pace and avoid highways.

 Turn on compass mode

-By default, Apple Maps on your iPhone uses an up-for-north perspective, or rotates the map based on the way your car (or bike) is turning.
+By default, Apple Maps on your iPhone uses an up-for-north perspective, or rotates the map based on the way your vehicle is turning.
 However, you can also access a hidden compass mode, which is handy when you’re walking around and trying to find your way.

 You might be tempted to use compass mode when you’re lost on a mountain, or trying to find a rendezvous spot, but Apple warns that its accuracy isn’t always spot-on.
 So just use the capability as a general guide.